yoko-vicky/Tracking-App-Api-with-Rails/README.md

 10. Run `rails server` to run rails application in your local server
 11. Run `rspec` to run rspec tests

+## Authentication
+- [Items table](herokuapp.com/items) can be seen by anyone
+- To manage records and items, it needs to log in with a username and a password.
+Then, you need to include a token, which is issued and passed by logged in, in the header when interacting with this API like below:
+`headers: {
+  Authorization: `Bearer ${token}`,
+},`
+- Plus, to manage items, it needs to log in with the user account with the admin: true

 ## Author